JyotirmoyeeM/Practice/README.md

-# Practice
-I have been practicing for HTML interview  from various different sites, i combine my search here
+I have been Practicing writing simple Programs using python